 The challenge of discoverability is not unique to taxonomic literature.
 There have been long standing calls for what Cameron (1997) described as a “universal citation database”.
-Recent developments such as the Open Citations Corpus (Shotton, 2013) (Peroni & Shotton, 2020) and the WikiCite project (“WikiCite”) have brought us considerably closer to this goal.
+Recent developments such as the OpenCitations infrastructure (Peroni & Shotton, 2020) and the WikiCite project (“WikiCite”) have brought us considerably closer to this goal.
 Indeed, in the last few years there has been a growing effort to add bibliographic details for the entire academic corpus to Wikidata (“Wikidata”), an open database of structured information (Waagmeester et al., 2020).
 Bibliographic metadata is at the heart of measures of academic performance and impact, and these measures are typically provided from closed data held by commercial organisations (Aspesi & Brand, 2020).
-Having an open bibliographic database for taxonomy opens the possibility of more transparent analytics for the discipline.
+Having an open bibliographic database for taxonomy leads to the possibility of more transparent analytics for the discipline.

+In this paper I make the case for Wikidata as the logical venue for a global database of taxonomic literature, the so-called “bibliography of life” (King et al., 2011).
+Given that this excludes much of the literature on medicine, agriculture, genomics, etc. this may seem an overly narrow definition of what constitutes a bibliography of life.
+But I argue that the term is justified given the taxonomic breadth of such a bibliography.
+It is well known that the effort devoted to studying different taxa is very uneven.
+In species-rich groups such as Coleoptera (beetles) an individual species may be the subject of a publication once every 100 years (May, 1988).
+This uneven coverage is only likely to increase with the growing importance of citizen science (Troudet et al., 2017) and the increasing dominance of research on model organisms (Farris, 2020), For many species the taxonomic literature will be the best (possibly only) source of published information on that species, hence arguably the only database that could claim to be a bibliography of life is one that includes all the taxonomic literature.

-In this paper I make the case for Wikidata as the logical venue for a “bibliography of life” (King et al., 2011).
-(May, 1988)(May, 1988; Troudet et al., 2017)(May, 1988)(Troudet et al., 2017)(Farris, 2020)I begin by providing background on Wikidata, describing how it models bibliographic data, and how it can be populated with data.
-I then summarise some analyses that assess the extent to which the Wikidata community curates bibliographic data, and estimate the “density” of the Wikidata knowledge graph for bibliographic data.
-I also describe a simple web interface for navigating bibliographic data in Wikidata.
+In this paper I make the case for constructing the bibliography of life using Wikidata.
+I begin by providing background on Wikidata, describing how it models bibliographic data, and how it can be populated with data.
+I then summarise some analyses that assess the extent to which the Wikidata community curates bibliographic data, and estimate the “density” of the Wikidata knowledge graph for bibliographic data

 Wikidata